Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 September 2024 09.59.00 UTC
+- WIB: Minggu, 29 September 2024 10.32.34 UTC
-- WITA: Minggu, 29 September 2024 10.59.00 UTC
+- WITA: Minggu, 29 September 2024 11.32.34 UTC
-- WIT: Minggu, 29 September 2024 11.59.00 UTC
+- WIT: Minggu, 29 September 2024 12.32.34 UTC

 Kutipan Inspiratif:
-"Success and failure are both part of life.
-Both are not permanent."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: success
+Kategori: funny